 Epsom & Ewell Borough Council are committed to delivering on the themes that emerged from the long term vision of the Borough, also known as Future40.
-The
+The themes form the core of our Four Year Plan 2020-2024, they are:

 We continue our drive to work as efficiently and effectively as possible towards these priorities, reviewing services, assets and other sources of income, but remaining adaptable to changes in government legislation and other external factors.